 The First Half of the Ride

-Unlike at Tierra Bella, I had gotten together all my gear the night before the ride (instead of the morning of the ride), and was able to arrive to the start in San Ramon early (at 4:20am) and was ready to depart promptly with all the other riders at 5:00am.
-In addition to my blinking taillight, I brought two lights this time: a lightweight VistaLight ™ headlamp powered by 4 AA batteries, and my high-powered CygoLite ™ headlamp.
+Unlike at Tierra Bella, I had gotten together all my gear the night before the ride (instead of the morning of), and was able to arrive to the start in San Ramon early (4:20 a.m.) and was ready to depart promptly with all the other riders at 5:00 a.m.
+In addition to my blinking taillight, I brought two lights this time: a lightweight VistaLight headlamp powered by 4 AA batteries, and my high-powered CygoLite headlamp.
 My strategy was to use the VistaLight in the morning and in darkness when I was going slow or where street lights were available, and my high-powered lights for when I really needed it.
 I knew I’d be riding in plenty of dark hours, so battery conservation was essential.

-The race organizer made an announcement, and soon, we’re off.
+The race organizer made an announcement, and soon we were off.
 I kept reminding myself to take it easy and stay well within myself.
 Other than that, my strategy was to spend minimal time at all checkpoints.
-Mentally, I was prepared for being out there for 20 hours (since the average time of last year’s DMD was 18:50), but I definitely did not want to spend much more time than that since I was riding on only 3.5 hours of sleep not to mention was somewhat jetlagged from vacation.
+Mentally, I was prepared for being out there for 20 hours since the average time of last year’s DMD was 18:50.
+I definitely did not want to spend much more time than that since I was riding on only 3.5 hours of sleep and was somewhat jetlagged from vacation.

 Surprisingly, the first 33 miles to the first checkpoint felt surprisingly flat–even Mines Rd.
 In 1999, the first year I did the DMD, I remembered crawling up Mines in my granny gear, slow and steadily.
-This year, I managed to stay just behind the first or second lead group, behind only 20 riders or so.
+This year, I managed to stay just behind the first or second lead group, behind only 20 riders.
 Bypassing Morgan Territory sure helped.
-And, in accordance to my plan, I spent only about 5 minutes at the checkpoint.
+And, in accordance to my plan, I spent only five minutes at the checkpoint.

-5 miles later… the top was in sight.
-Took approximately an hour… same as last year.
-But still feeling good.
+Five miles later, the top was in sight.
+It took approximately an hour, or the same as last year.
+But I was still feeling good.

 Faced with an 18-mile descent, I was ready to congratulate myself.
 However, it was here that my spirits greatly declined seemingly with the altitude.
 It was COLD.
 And there are so many switchbacks on the western face of Mount Hamilton, requiring me to be on the brakes all the time.
 Not only were my hands numb, but my forearms were quickly getting sore.
 The descent of Mount Hamilton was much worse than the ascent.